hftbattle/documentation/en/strategy/ideas.md

 It is clear that this order does not show the real instrument bid price in most cases.
 (Here, by the way, it is reasonable to think about the "better" `middle_price` evaluation).

 Note that the order book of given instrument is rarefied so there may be large gaps (i.e. large amount of price levels without any order) and also many quotes with a small volume.
 Let's remember that.
-It it is quite clear that keeping the free price level is generally better than keeping the occupied one, because of the higher queue priority.
+It is quite clear that keeping the free price level is generally better than keeping the occupied one, because of the higher queue priority.

 Let's keep our orders on such a price, that will give us a fixed accumulated volume of orders standing on better prices. `volume_before_our_order_` parameter will be used for this.
 This allows us to exclude the possibility of staying on unfair price.